rticommunity/rtiperftest/srcDoc/command_line_parameters.rst

 arriving at a high rate, these context switches can adversely impact performance when they occur with each data sample.

-To improve efficiency, the command line parameters ``-waitsetDelayUsec <usec>`` and ``-waitsetEventCount <count>`` allow you to process incoming data in groups, based on the number of samples and/or time, rather than individually, reducing the number of context
+To improve efficiency, the command-line parameters ``-waitsetDelayUsec <usec>`` and ``-waitsetEventCount <count>`` allow you to process incoming data in groups, based on the number of samples and/or time, rather than individually, reducing the number of context